 Oakland

 With the outbreak of war, the city offered any facilities that might prove useful to the war effort.
 The offer was accepted and extensive Army and Navy facilities were established.
 This required the filling of large areas of tidal marshland, using soil from the nearby hills.
 (The pit from which most of the soil was taken is still visible from miles away today.)
-The city also produced 35% of all cargo ships launched from the West Coast, at the Richmond shipyard, and 60% of all canned foodstuffs in 1943.
+The city also produced 60% of all canned foodstuffs in the United States in 1943.

 Rail connections